simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

             - Cutomer Provided Keys - SSE-C - Keys managed by us
         - Client Side
             - Encrypt data on client side before uploading, decrypt client side after downloading
-- Replication
+- Cross Region Replication
     - Must be in a different region
     - Cross Region replication requires versioning to be enbabled on both source and destination buckets
     - Existing files will not be automatically replicated, need to be manually copied in via cli
     - New files and changes replicated automatically
     - Deleting an object (object marker) or object version in primary will not be automatically replicated into the replication bucket
 - LifeCycle Rules
-    - can be used in conjunction with versioning
+    - To be used in conjunction with versioning
     - can have rules for current and previous versions
     - can use it to delete permanently as well
+    - transition to standard IA class
+    - archive
 - CloudFront
     - is a Content Delivery Network (CDN)
     - requests for any (not just static) content delivered to Edge Locations with lowest latency
-    - Edge location is a location where content will be cached.
+    - __Edge location__ is a location where content will be cached.
 Different than Region or AZ
     - Origin is where the files will come from - S3, EC2, ELB or Route 53, or non-AWS source
     - Distribution is the collection of edge locations
     - Can actually PUT to edge locations, not just Read Only